bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 * is_enabled (to be deprecated)
 * config_meta

-## Abandoned Cart
+## Abandoned cart notifications

-The following abandoned cart webhook event fires in response to actions that affect a specific channel on a store:
+The following abandoned cart notifications webhook event fires in response to actions that affect a specific channel on a store:

 | Name / Scope | Description | Corresponding Endpoint |
 |:-------------|:------------|:-----------------------|